schibsted/spid-tech-docs/resources/articles/sdks/android/sample-apps.md

 #### SPiDFacebookApp

 The SPiD Facebook sample app shows how to login or create a SPiD account using a user's Facebook account.
 To test the Facebook app you need to acquire a Facebook app id.
 To do that you need to first [register](https://developers.facebook.com/apps) as a Facebook developer if you are not already one.
-Once that is done you can acquire a Facebook app id for your application [here](https://developers.facebook.com/apps).
+Once that is done you can acquire a Facebook app id for your application.
 Set the facebook_app_id in values/strings.xml to your newly acquired app id and you're ready to go.

 #### SPiDGooglePlusApp